 Through The Scripture

-According to Proverbs 17:22, “A joyful heart is good medicine, but a crushed spirit dries up the bones.”
+According to Proverbs 17:22, “A joyful heart is a good medicine, but a crushed spirit dries up the bones.”
 Psalm 126:1–2 describes God as the laughter-giver:

 “When the Lord restored the fortunes of Zion, we were like those who dream.
 Then our mouth was filled with laughter, and our tongue with shouts of joy; then they said among the nations, ‘The Lord has done great things for them.'”
 God’s word promotes the value of humor and laughter.
 This would not be the case if God lacked a sense of humor.